 One of the main objectives of the park is the protection of native beech forest.
-Recently, the park was added to the UNESCO Word Heritage Site – Primeval Beech Forests of the Carpathians and Other Regions of Europe.
+Recently, the park was added to the UNESCO World Heritage Site – Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe.

 European Wilderness Quality Standard Audit System